Unique Feature

 The Algorithm

-A seven-phase engine that turns a vague ask into a testable spec and climbs toward it.
+One loop that turns a vague ask into a testable spec and climbs toward it, scaling its own effort to the work.

 Most tools do what you ask and stop.
 The Algorithm does something more disciplined: it takes a vague request, turns it into a spec you can test, and climbs toward that spec one checked step at a time.
 It runs at every scale, from a typo fix up to a company launch, because the shape of the work is always the same.